First-Order Model Theory of Free Projective Planes: Introduction

 \begin{theorem} A projective plane is open iff it is HF-constructible over the $\emptyset$. \end{theorem}

-Theorem~\ref{theorem_characterization} gives a characterization of the open projective planes which explains exactly which among the countable open projective planes are the free projective planes, i.e. the ones where the HF-construction can \mbox{be taken to be {\em well-founded}.}
+Apart from its model-theoretic usefulness (which will be clear later), Theorem~\ref{theorem_characterization} provides a characterization of the open projective planes which explains exactly which among the countable open projective planes are the free projective planes, i.e. the ones where the HF-construction can \mbox{be taken to be {\em well-founded}.}

-Our notion of HF-constructibility is in many respects the real key behind a model-theoretic undestanding of free and open projective planes.
-And in fact it corresponds with one of the most fundamental model-theoretic notions:

-\begin{theorem} If $A$ and $B$ are open projective planes and $A \subseteq B$, then $A$ is elementary in $B$ if and only if $B$ is HF-constructible over $A$. \end{theorem}